 You’re already in the exam and nearly there.
 No matter what happens, just chug on and finish it the best you can.
 You’ll be amazed how smart, resilient and resourceful you are when you face up to these challenges.

 I hope you find my CFA experiences helpful for your preparation.
-Let me know if you have further questions (always happy to help) in the comments below and feel free to share your tips too!
+Let me know if you have further questions in the comments below and feel free to share your tips too!